What Is the Windows Defender Security Warning? How to Get Rid?

 Even after understanding the Windows Defender warning scam, a question arises: Are all such warnings scams?

 The simple answer to this question is No. Not all warnings are scams, but the ones you see on your browsers probably fall into the scam category.
-But, when a legitimate defender warning will be shown on your desktop, and you will click on it, you will not be redirected to a third-party website.
+But, when a legitimate defender warning is shown on your desktop, and you will click on it, you will not be redirected to a third-party website.

 Additionally, you should remember that whenever you have to reach out to Microsoft customer support, always contact them through channels available on the official website.
 Also, you are not required to share your personal and bank details with any support executive.